domapic/domapic-service/README.md

 	* `description` `<string>` Description of the ability event.
 * `state` `<object>` Optional.
 If present, the ability will have an api resource for consulting the state.
 	* `description` `<string>` Description of the ability state.
 	* `handler` `<function>` Handler for the state api resource.
-A promise resolving the state must be returned.
+The status, or a promise resolving the status must be returned.
 	* `auth` `<boolean>` If false, the state api resource will not demand authentication.
 Default is `true`.
 * `action` `<object>` Optional.
 If present, the ability will have an api resource for dispatching the action.
 	* `description` `<string>` Description of the ability action.
 	* `handler` `<function>` Handler for the action api resource.
 Will receive the action data as argument.
-A promise resolving the state must be returned.
+The status, or a promise resolving the status must be returned.
 	* `auth` `<boolean>` If false, the action api resource will not demand authentication.
 Default is `true`.

 #### Action